 - Swap in a different sound to the beginning, middle, or end of a word to make a new word

 Strong phonemic awareness is one of the strongest predictors of later reading success.
 Children who struggle with reading, including kids with dyslexia, often have trouble with phonemic awareness, but with the right kind of instruction they can be successful.
-Learn some of the warning signs for dyslexia in this article, Clues to Dyslexia in Early Childhood.
+Learn some of the warning signs for dyslexia in this article, Clues to Dyslexia from Second Grade On.

-Parents can make a big difference in helping their children become readers by practicing these pre-reading oral skills at home.
-Try some of the simple rhyming and word sound games described here.
+Parents can make a difference by helping their children practice the more advanced word sound skills at home.
+Try some of the simple word sound games described here.

 Why phonemic awareness is the key to learning how to read